cmlund2610-dev/SubZero/README.md

 The app is pre-configured with Firebase.
 Configuration lives in `src/lib/firebase.js`.

 **Note**: Current Firebase project uses legacy `beehive-45129` identifiers (retained for continuity).
-All frontend branding is SubZero.
+All frontend branding is subzero.

 To use Firebase emulators in development, uncomment the emulator connection code in `firebase.js`.